top of page

 Impact and outcomes - 30%

 What was your return on investment against input and against strategy?
 How did the outcomes have a big impact on the organisation?
+What impact did the campaign have for beneficiaries?
 What lessons were learnt?

 Who can enter this category?